jhuus/BRITE-Kit/README.md

 tensorboard --logdir logs/fold-0/version_0
 ```

-This will print a URL that you can paste into your browser to see the reports.
+This will print a URL that you can paste into your browser to see the graph.

 ### Using Your Trained Models
 To use a trained model, copy the checkpoint file into data/ckpt, then run analyze.py to run inference on some recordings.
 If there are multiple checkpoint files in data/ckpt, they will be treated as an ensemble.
 That is, the average of all their predictions will be used.
 In this case it's very important that all checkpoints represent the same classes though!

 The file data/ignore.txt lists classes that are excluded from inference output.
 By default, only Noise is excluded, but you can edit ignore.txt to add other classes such as Speech.

+Currently, analyze.py outputs an Audacity label file for every input recording.
+You can view the results by opening the recording in Audacity and then selecting File/Import/Labels.
+We will add an option to output a CSV file in the near future.